codica2/timebot/docs.md

                   "id": "3",
                   "type": "absences",
                   "attributes": {
-                    "date": "2018-10-10",
+                    "date": "2018-10-30",
-                    "comment": "Sometimes science is a lot more art, than science.
-A lot of people don't get that.", "reason": "other"
+                    "comment": "Having a family doesn't mean that you stop being an individual.", "reason": "other"
                   },
                   "relationships": {